Alcohol and Your Heart

 to drinking.
 Certain medicines may cause harmful reactions if you drink while taking

 them.
-Alcohol affects the break down of a wide variety of medicines by increasing
+Alcohol affects the breakdown of a wide variety of medicines by increasing the

 consumption when taking acetaminophen can lead to liver damage.

-Additionally, for people with a history of alcoholism, the danger of drinking is far
+Also, for people with a history of alcoholism, the danger of drinking is far greater

 Health benefits and concerns